all-in-one-of/snippets/HOU_DOP_FLIP.md

  # Dop import
- -`Particle Fluid Surface` - limit refinment if unstable. / Change surfacing > surface output > from surfacepolygons to SUrface VDB !!
+[Particle Fluid Surface] - limit refinment if unstable. / Change surfacing > surface output > from surfacepolygons to SUrface VDB !!
 For emitting large numbers of particles, the Volume Source DOP can be much faster than the Particle Fluid Emitter DOP.

+---
+# Populate cointiners
+Can work with flips
+`Pump from ` - create volume velocity (like)

 ---
 # Setups